Where you are born should not determine the quality of health care you receive.

 150 annual international visitors

-50% of patients have national health insurance, which usually covers 80% of a hospitalization.
+50% of patients have national health insurance (NHIF), which usually covers 80% of hospitalization.

-15% – NHIF disbursements for delivery services do not fully subsidize the cost, Kijabe loses 15% on each delivery.
+15% – NHIF disbursements for maternity services do not fully subsidize the cost, Kijabe loses 15% on each delivery.

 0% – By AIC church regulations, Kijabe Hospital is not allowed to take out loans for capital projects.